Scraping Amazon product listings using Python

 The online retail and eCommerce industry is highly data-driven.
 Keeping the right data always in your stockpile has become more of a necessity not just to beat the competition but also to stay in the business line.

 Amazon is one of the most popular and largest online stores.
 A survey shows there are over listed over various marketplaces in Amazon.
 Consider the option of you getting a particular product from those.
 Manual copy pasting might seem to be a tedious and arduous task.
-That’s where an automated amazon scraper comes in handy.
+That’s where an automated amazon web scraping comes in handy.

 So what is meant by automated scraper or web scraping?